apache/mesos/docs/operator-http-api.md

 This call launches a nested container.
 Any authorized entity, including the executor itself, its tasks, or the operator can use this API to launch a nested container.

+**NOTE**: Successful invocation of this API will result in some metadata tracked by the agent and the creation of a container sandbox under the parent container.
+The REMOVE_NESTED_CONTAINER should be used to remove the metadata and sandbox.
+If the `--gc_non_executor_container_sandboxes` agent flag is enabled, the agent will garbage collect the sandboxes of any containers launched via this API.

 ```
 LAUNCH_NESTED_CONTAINER HTTP Request (JSON):